 Xian, located in central China, is a city with a rich history and cultural heritage.
 As one of the oldest cities in China, it is home to many historic landmarks and ancient relics.
 In this article, you’ll discover some of the best things to do in Xian.

-I lived in nearby Luoyang for five years and would often take a trip to Xian for a weekend getaway.
+I lived in nearby Luoyang for five years and have visited Xian many times.
 It’s one of my favourite cities in China thanks to its rich history and there are so many wonderful Xian attractions that it’s impossible to get bored.

-From the Bell and Drum Towers, and ancient City Walls to the world-famous Terracotta Army of Warriors and Horses there are so many top things to do in Xian.
+From the Bell and Drum Towers, and ancient City Walls to the world-famous Terracotta Army of Warriors and Horses there are so many top things to do in Xian, the ancient capital of China and start of the legendary Silk Road.

-Below you’ll find a list of fun things to do in Xian from cycling around the city walls to sampling the city’s famous foods in the Muslim Quarter and a lot more besides.
+Below you’ll find a list of fun things to do in Xian from cycling around the city walls to sampling the city’s famous foods in the Muslim Quarter and exploring the city’s world-famous museums.

 The centre of the old city is surrounded by 14km of 12-metre-high walls.
 Punctuated by grand gates at the north and south ends, this is one of the Xian attractions that is not to be missed!